lamdu/lamdu.github.io/blog-in-progress/Editor-Affects-Language-Design.markdown

   `NSMakeRect (0, 100, 10, 100)`

 [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk)
-(late 1970s) was designed to be used via its [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), which was released with it
+was designed to be used via its [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), which was released with it
 (an editor specifically designed to edit code in Smalltalk).

-The C code can be written on a whiteboard more quickly than Smalltalk, but writing them on the computer takes the same effort - when using Smalltalk's editor the argument names were auto-completed.
+The C code can be written on a whiteboard more quickly than Smalltalk, but writing the code on the computer takes the same effort for both languages - when using Smalltalk's editor the argument names are auto-completed.

 Which version of the code is easier to read?
 We're favoring Smalltalk.
 What does each of the four variable in C mean?
 Left?
 Right?
 Width?
 Height?
 Center positions?
-Only a programmer already familiar with that library function will know what they mean without needing to have a look at the documentation.
+Only a programmer who is already familiar with that library function will know what they mean without needing to have a look at the documentation.
 This makes C require a steeper learning curve than Smalltalk, where the named parameters make the code